3loader/mx-advanced-radio-buttons/README.md

 ## Advanced Radio Buttons
-This widget is a mirror of default Mendix radio buttons widget.
-The purpose of it to serve as a base for adding new features while also maintaining compatibility with default widget.
+This widget is a mirror of default Mendix radio buttons widget with some additional features.

 ## Features
 **What you get:**